 City of Norfolk

-The Cities of Norfolk, Newport News, and Chesapeake will benefit from a $120 million U.S. Department of Housing & Urban Development grant awarded in the recent National Disaster Resilience Competition (NDRC).
-The grant was awarded to develop strategies to protect the region from effects of sea-level rise and recurrent flooding.
-The Norfolk portion of the grant ($115 MM) is focused on the Ohio Creek watershed which encompasses the Norfolk State University campus and the Chesterfield Heights neighborhood.
+The Cities of Norfolk, Newport News, and Chesapeake are benefitting from a $120 million U.S. Department of Housing & Urban Development grant awarded as a result of the National Disaster Resilience Competition (NDRC).
+Funding will support strategies to protect the region from effects of sea-level rise and recurrent flooding.
+The Norfolk portion of the grant ($115 million) is focused on the Ohio Creek watershed, which encompasses the Norfolk State University campus and the Chesterfield Heights neighborhood.
 Design work will be measured against five goals: unite the region; create coastal resilience; build water management solutions; improve economic vitality; and strengthen vulnerable neighborhoods.
 Norfolk also hired a Chief Resiliency Officer.